Vancouver International Centre for Contemporary Asian Art

 • Ability to work independently in a dynamic environment, and as part of a team

-• Proficiency with computers and MS applications, including Word, Excel and PowerPoint
+• Proficiency with computers and Google Workspace

 • Knowledge of languages other than English, particularly Asian languages, is a strong asset